 What's a Crow Haiku you say?
 A haiku is a 3-line poem.
 The first line has 5 syllables, the second line 7 syllables, and the last line 5 syllables.
 It also contains a "seasonal" word.

-A "crow haiku" includes a reference to crows, ravens, etc. For a chance to win fabulous crow prizes and world recognition, send your crow haikus by Jan 18 to: [email protected]
+We take it one step further.
+Include a reference to crows, ravens, etc. For a chance to win fabulous crow prizes and world recognition, send your crow haikus by Jan 18 to: [email protected]

 RABBIT, DRAGONFLY, and CROW JAN 20, FEB 17